percona/pmm-doc/docs/setting-up/server/dbaas.md

             client-key-data: << CLIENT_KEY_DATA >>
         ```

-4. Follow the instructions on [How to add a Kubernetes cluster](../../using/platform/dbaas.md#add-a-kubernetes-cluster).
+3. Follow the instructions on [How to add a Kubernetes cluster](../../using/platform/dbaas.md#add-a-kubernetes-cluster) with kubeconfig from the previous step.

 	> If possible, the connection details will show the cluster's external IP (not possible with minikube).